##according to the nhtsa the combination of

 Q: How reliable are the NHTSA’s combination risk multipliers?

 A: The multipliers are derived from large‑scale crash databases that control for variables like vehicle type, road conditions, and demographic factors.
-While exact percentages may vary, the directional trend—higher risk with multiple factors—is consistently robust.
+While exact percentages may vary, the directional trend—higher risk with multiple factors—is consistently solid.

 Q: Can technology help reduce these combinations?